Laser cutting is a non-conventional machining technique that uses a high-energy laser to bring your ideas to life.

 Furthermore, you can also study the effect of air-assist and exhaust systems by turning them on and off during consecutive test runs.

-Preparing the Workpiece
+Step-4: Prepare the Workpiece

 After preparing the design and finding the optimal parameters for the material, you can start preparing the workpiece.